-The ClearScale Solution – AWS Best Practices
+The ClearScale Solution – DevOps Best Practices

-Since its inception, Amazon Web Services has created numerous cloud-based services to give their clients the ability to create phenomenal architectures with minimal investment and high scalability and redundancy.
+Since its inception, Amazon Web Services has created numerous cloud-based services to give its clients the ability to create phenomenal architectures with minimal investment and high scalability and redundancy.
 Once ClearScale had identified its new client’s needs and performed a robust audit of the client’s environment, it identified several areas of improvement and designed and built the necessary scalable and highly available infrastructure.

 ClearScale isolated each application tier with security groups and then deployed them in a secure Virtual Private Cloud (VPC) across multiple subnets and Availability Zones (AZ).
 With exception of the OpenVPN host, NAT Gateways, and the elastic load balancers (ELB) for routing external traffic to the VPC, all EC2 servers and RDS instances were placed within private subnets for added security.

 The client’s implementation in the AWS Cloud did not use auto-scaling, as this was inefficient.
 In order to achieve success, ClearScale configured the client’s frontend web instances to leverage Auto Scaling Groups (ASG).
-Once completed, ClearScale created scale-up and scale-down policies based around CPU usage in the ASG, and the entire setup was tied to the CloudWatch metrics that AWS offers as part of its services.
+Once completed, ClearScale created scale-up and scale-down policies based on CPU usage in the ASG, and the entire setup was tied to the CloudWatch metrics that AWS offers as part of its services.

 ClearScale also implemented Amazon’s Elastic Load Balancer (ELB) for use by the ASG.
 Using the ELB, ClearScale was able to set up monitoring of the health of any instance and then dynamically route traffic to healthy instances as needed, regardless of the Availability Zone they were in.
 By taking this approach, ClearScale provided a level of fault tolerance that our client had not had previously and allowed for true load-balancing behavior by allowing the system to monitor and route traffic as needed without manual intervention on the part of the client.